think-in-universe/ibc-demo-planet/update-post.md

     )
 ```

-Please notice that to make it easier to find the sent post, we also modified `keeper/ibc_post.go`, to set the ID of the appended sent post with `PostID`
+To make it easier to find the sent post, we also modified `keeper/ibc_post.go`, by setting the ID of the appended sent post with `PostID`

 ```go
     id, err := strconv.ParseUint(packetAck.PostID, 10, 64)